Affinity policy violated with parallel requests¶

 3) to handle races.

-An ideal configuration for multiple cells will minimize upcalls from the
+An ideal configuration for multiple cells will minimize upcalls

-the CI gate.
+configured in the CI gate.
 The cell conductors do not set

 However, if a deployment needs to handle racing affinity requests, it needs to configure cell conductors to have access to the API database, for example: